2013 Malaysian Grand Prix: Post-race

 Lewis Hamilton had his first podium finish with the Mercedes team.

 Red Bull technical director Adrian Newey told Webber that Vettel was instructed to hold position.
 Incensed about Vettel's action, Webber considered boycotting the podium ceremony until convinced to do otherwise.
-In the cool-down room, Vettel wanted to speak to Webber, who did not want to communicate with him; he sat on a chair and told Vettel, "Multi 21, Seb.
+In the cool-down room behind the podium, Vettel wanted to speak to Webber, who did not want to communicate with him; he sat on a chair and told Vettel, "Multi 21, Seb.
 Yeah, Multi 21".
+Vettel did not reply to the comment.
 During the podium interviews by commentator Martin Brundle, Vettel said that it was "very close wheel-to-wheel racing" with Webber.
 Webber said that Vettel made an independent choice to pass him, and would receive protection from Red Bull's management.
 Hamilton said that his teammate, Rosberg, should have finished third because the latter was faster.
 During the post-race press conference, Vettel called himself "the black sheep" for prioritising himself over the Red Bull team.
 Webber said in the final 15 laps, he "was thinking that many things, yes.
 Many many things" about previous races and the current one.
 Hamilton said that he would ask Mercedes if he could apologise to his teammate, Rosberg.

-After the race, Vettel revealed that he had ignored team orders as an indirect form of revenge for similar behavior by Webber himself in both of the previous two seasons.
+After the race, Vettel revealed that he had ignored team orders as an indirect form of revenge for similar behaviour by Webber himself in both of the previous two seasons.
 Webber had previously disobeyed team orders in Vettel's favour at the 2011 British Grand Prix, where he had been ordered to hold position behind his teammate.
 Afterwards, he confessed to having ignored "four or five" direct team orders not to attempt a pass, stating that "of course I ignored the team because I wanted to try and get a place."
 At the Brazilian Grand Prix the following year, Webber hindered his teammate's start by forcing his car towards the wall at the start of the race.
 When ordered to allow a faster Vettel past 14 laps later, Webber briefly claimed not to understand the meaning of the message, responding to Red Bull's "Multi 12, Multi 12" message by asking "Which switch is that, mate?
 Which switch, where's the multi?".
 He did, however allow him past after a brief delay upon being told to "let Sebastian go".
-Vettel later made clear his intent to continue ignoring team orders that didn't fall in his favor, should he be placed in the position to do so again.
+Vettel later made clear his intent to continue ignoring team orders that did not fall in his favour, should he be placed in the position to do so again.